godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 When you check to enable these options, save your Product settings.
 You'll now be able to select your new options as a default under the "Default Product Sorting" list.

 = Can I change the sorting label in the shop dropdown? = Yep!
 You can use the [Say What plugin](https://wordpress.org/plugins/say-what/) to change the text - for example, you could change the label that says "Sort by name: A to Z" to "Sort alphabetically".
 See the screenshots for an example.

-The text domain to use is `wc-extra-sorting-options`.
+The text domain to use is `woocommerce-extra-product-sorting-options`.

 = Why doesn't sorting by availability work? =
 Don't worry, it does :).
 It's possible to sort by stock, but this will work for parent products rather than using the stock available at the variation level.
 You can set this under Product Data &gt; Inventory by enabling "Manage stock".
 Set the available stock for _all_ variations, and this will be used to sort the item.
 You can still manage stock at the variation level.